Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Experimental Validations

 \subsection{Performance Evaluation}

-The detailed evaluation results of the modules of the proposed approach are reported in Table \ref{tab:ResultsSteps}.
+The detailed results of the modules of the proposed approach on NWPU VHR-10 dataset are given in Table \ref{tab:ResultsStepsNWPU}.
 In this table, positive, negative and indeterminate instances are the number of instances with labels \(+1\), \(0\), and \(-1\), respectively.
-TP is the number of ground truth airplanes with at least one correspond positive instance.
-FN is the number of ground truth airplanes with no correspond positive instance.
+TP is the number of ground truth airplanes with at least one corresponding positive instance.
+FN is the number of ground truth airplanes with no corresponding positive instance.
 FP is the number of all instances minus TP (i.e., from the corresponding positive instances with one ground truth, only one is considered as true positive and the others are counted as false positive).

-As can be observed in Table \ref{tab:ResultsSteps}, for all airplanes with different scales and directions, at least one appropriate candidate is extracted by SLS proposal generator (on average about 19 positive instances for each airplane).
-These positive instances are formed from different symmetric line segments in an airplane in three channels.
-Of the positive instances, some are properly along the fuselage and others are not in that direction (this challenge is especially due to the box-level annotation of the ground truth).
-Because of this, we proposed to use the MIL idea for the training of the network so that the network can learn only one positive instance from all positive instances correspond to one airplane.
-By comparing the first and second rows in each fold, it can be seen that about \(55\%\) of the positive instances are rejected by CNN, but only less than \(2\%\) of the airplanes are missed.
+As can be observed in Table \ref{tab:ResultsStepsNWPU}, for all airplanes with different scales and directions, at least one appropriate candidate is extracted by the SLS proposal generator (on average, about 21 positive instances for each airplane).
+These positive instances are formed from different symmetric line segments in an airplane in three bands.
+Some positive instances are correctly aligned by the airplane's fuselage while others are not in that direction (this challenge is mainly due to the box-level annotation of the ground truth).
+Because of this, we used the MIL idea for the training of the network so that the network is allowed to learn at-least one positive instance from all positive instances corresponding to one airplane.
+By comparing the first and the second rows in each fold, we find that the network rejects about \(50\%\) of the positive instances while misses about \(1\%\) of the positive bags (i.e., airplanes).

 Non-maximum suppression (NMS) is the last module of the proposed approach, which is very important due to the multiple detections of each airplane.
-From the results reported in Table \ref{tab:ResultsSteps}, NMS step has worked well and only one airplane is missed in this step.
+From the results reported in Table \ref{tab:ResultsStepsNWPU}, we find the the NMS step has worked well on NWPU VHR-10 dataset.